swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ### Security (WSS)

-WebSocket (WS) uses a plain-text HTTP protocol, making it less secure and easy to intercept.
-WebSocket Secure (WSS), like HTTPS, encrypts data with SSL/TLS, preventing interception and increasing security.
+WebSocket (WS) uses a plain-text TCP connection, making it less secure and easy to intercept.
+WebSocket Secure (WSS), like HTTPS, uses TLS to protect the TCP connection.
+It's identical to WebSocket otherwise.
 WSS protects against man-in-the-middle attacks but does not offer cross-origin or application-level security.
 Developers should add URL origin checks and strong authentication.

 ## How to use WebSockets to build a real-time chat application?